Pajn/tscomp/templates/lib/README.md

 [Read more about testing in the Create React App README](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests) tscomp does of course support test files with `.ts` and `.tsx` file endings as well.

+#### `yarn watch` or `npm run watch`
+Builds the library to the lib folder, or if you have changed your `tsconfig.json`, to the `outDir` specified in it.
+The files will be rebuilt if you make edits.

 #### `yarn build` or `npm run build`
-Builds the app for production to the build folder, or if you have changed your `tsconfig.json`, to the `outDir` specified in it.
+Builds the library for production to the lib folder, or if you have changed your `tsconfig.json`, to the `outDir` specified in it.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!
+Your library is ready to be published!

 ## Converting to a Custom Setup